 You may visit the criminal division during the office hours of 8:30 AM to 4:30 PM Monday through Friday.
-The phone number is (419) 352-5263, extension 2 for the Clerk’s Office, then extension 1 for the Criminal Division.
+The phone number is (419) 352-5263, extension 1 for the Clerk’s Office, then extension 1 again for the Criminal Division.

 Criminal cases heard in the Bowling Green Municipal Court are misdemeanor charges that carry a maximum incarceration period of twelve (12) months and a maximum fine of $1,000.
 Offenses carrying a greater penalty (felony charges) may initially be handled in this court until a probable cause hearing is held.
 If probable cause is found, the case will be sent to the Wood County Common Pleas Court for final disposition.
 There are several “degrees” of criminal offenses.
 The degree of the offense you are charged with will usually determine whether or not you must appear in court.
 While most criminal offenses do require a court appearance, some minor misdemeanor offenses may be concluded by paying a predetermined amount called a “waiver”.
 In those instances, the case is considered concluded upon receipt of the waiver amount.

 Court costs are a minimum $90.00 for all cases (including charges that can be waived).
 In some cases there may be additional fees charged.Read More